Setheum-Labs/stp258-currencies/README.md

  It also implement an price fetch `FetchPrice`, to fetch currency prices.
   `set_price` - called to manually set currency price.
-  `FetchPriceFor` - called from an offchain worker to fetch off-chain price.

  It also provides an adapter, to adapt `frame_support::traits::Currency` implementations into `BasicCurrencyExtended`.